 What is the workplace of an Occupational Therapist Assistant like?

-Occupational therapist assistants typically work a 40 hour work week, which may involve weekends, early morning and/or early evening schedules.
+Occupational therapist assistants typically work a 40 hour work week, which may involve weekends and early morning and/or early evening schedules.
 There are opportunities for full and part time work.
-The work can be physically demanding since assistants help patients perform exercises throughout the day (which may involve supporting the patient's weight, bending, stooping and lifting).
+The work can be physically demanding since assistants help patients perform exercises throughout the day which may involve supporting the patient's weight, as well as bending, stooping, and lifting.